Business Continuity Consultants: Who They Are and Why You Need Them

 - Continuity objectives

-- Knowledge of new technologies and/or best practices: Business continuity is constantly evolving.
+Business continuity is constantly evolving.
 New technologies can provide better protection against disasters and virtually eliminate downtime.
 Your consultants could have a lot of experience, but if they’re recommending outdated systems, then you’re leaving your company at risk.
-Do your homework; research their recommended implementations and make sure their advice is current before you put it into practice.
+Research the implementations and practices that they suggest and make sure their advice is current before you put it into practice.

-- Intestinal fortitude: While you are looking for a cooperative working relationship with your consultant, you also want to select a person who has enough backbone to take a stand and challenge existing ways of thinking about your businesses and perceived levels of preparedness for the unanticipated.
+While you’re looking for a cooperative working relationship with your consultant, you also want to select a person who has enough backbone to take a stand and challenge existing ways of thinking about your businesses.
 One way to test their mettle is to ask them to speak about how they have previously dealt with resistance to their planning recommendations.
-A consultant’s strong resolve will also be an important factor in gaining employee cooperation during each step of the BCM lifecycle and when it comes time for presentations to management to obtain corporate buy-in to plan adoption.
+A consultant’s strong resolve will also be an important factor in gaining employee cooperation during each step of the BCM lifecycle and during presentations to management to obtain corporate buy-in to plan adoption.

 - Whether expectations were met or exceeded

-- How the consultant’s implementations and processes held up during a real disaster situation (indent)
+- How well the consultant’s implementations and processes held up during a real disaster situation

 - How responsive are they to your phone calls and emails?